themillhousegroup/pac4j-instagram/README.md

 ### Usage

-Once you have __pac4j-underarmour__ added to your project, you can start using it like this:
+Once you have __pac4j-instagram__ added to your project, you can start using it like this:

 ##### Add it to your list of clients in your setup code:
 ```
-import com.themillhousegroup.pac4j-underarmour
+import com.themillhousegroup.pac4j-instagram

 ...
 val facebookClient = new FacebookClient("fbId", "fbSecret")
 ...
-val underarmourClient = new UnderArmourClient("uaId", "uaSecret")
+val instagramClient = new InstagramClient("igId", "igSecret")
 ...

-new Clients(baseUrl + "/callback", facebookClient, underarmourClient)
+new Clients(baseUrl + "/callback", facebookClient, instagramClient)

 ```